lukehorvat/initialize/README.md

 ## Usage

-For example, say you have the following Rails application:
+For example, say you have the following Ruby on Rails application:

 ```
 ├── app